Science

 At the beginning of each unit, children complete a pre unit task to ascertain their understanding and allow gaps in learning to be identified.
 This enables the teacher to provide additional support and challenge throughout the unit for individual children.

-Following each unit, children complete the pre-unit assessment at spaced intervals.
+Following each unit, children complete a post-unit assessment at spaced intervals.
 These recalls allow children to recall previously learnt knowledge.
 Children are supported in addressing these gaps throughout these sessions.

 Regular recalls support assessment of children.
 Results are added to tracking grids, which support end of year judgements.